 Other criminals get your attention with abuse, either trying to drive you off the road, or causing an "accident" by rear-ending you.

 In some urban areas, thieves don't waste time on ploys, they simply smash car windows at traffic lights, grab your valuables or your car and get away.
 In cities around the world, "defensive driving" has come to mean more than avoiding auto accidents; it means keeping an eye out for potentially criminal pedestrians, cyclists and scooter riders.

 Other Tips for Driving While in Bolivia

-• Carry both your IDP and your state driver's license with you at all times.
-As many countries have different driving rules.
-If possible, obtain a copy of the foreign country’s rules before you begin driving in that country.
+• Carry both your IDP and your state driver's license with you at all times, as many countries have different driving rules.
+If possible, obtain a copy of the foreign country’s traffic rules before you begin driving in that country.
 Information may be available from the foreign embassy in the United States, foreign government tourism offices, or from a car rental company in the foreign country.

 • Many countries require you to honk your horn before going around a sharp corner or to flash your lights before passing.
+This is also customary in Bolivia.
+In addition, the use of turn signals may be ignored.
+Many, if not most, drivers still use hand signals from an open window, if they use signals at all.
 In Bolivia you may not turn right at a red light.

 • Before you start your journey, find out who has the right of way in a traffic circle.

 • If you rent a car, make sure you have liability insurance.
 If you do not, this could lead to financial disaster.
 Many Bolivians pay only for minimal insurance which may cover only damage to the vehicle and minor medical assistance.